Metallic Taste in Mouth: Symptoms and Causes

 Poor Oral Hygiene

-If you don't brush and floss regularly, it can lead to tooth and gum problems like gingivitis, periodontitis, and dental infection.
+If you don't brush and floss regularly, it can lead to tooth and gum problems, such as gingivitis, periodontitis, and dental infections.
 These infections can be eliminated with a prescription from your dentist.
 The taste of the metal usually goes away after the infection clears.

 Prescription Drugs

 These drugs include antibiotics such as tetracycline; allopurinol, a gout medicine; lithium, which is used to treat certain psychiatric conditions; and some heart medications.
-Your body absorbs the medicine and it comes out in saliva.
+Your body absorbs the medicine, and it is excreted in saliva.
 Also, drugs that can cause dry mouth, such as antidepressants, can be culprits.
 These can affect your taste as they shut down your taste buds.

-Multivitamins that contain heavy metals (like copper, zinc, or chromium) or cold remedies (like zinc lozenges) can cause a metallic taste.
-The same goes for prenatal vitamins and iron or calcium supplements.
+Multivitamins that contain heavy metals, such as copper, zinc, or chromium, or cold remedies like zinc lozenges, can cause a metallic taste.
+The same goes for prenatal vitamins, iron, or calcium supplements.
 Usually, the taste will go away when your body processes the vitamins or medications.
 If not, check your dosage and make sure you are not taking too much.

 Infections